 The Orientation for the new members of staff is an excellent opportunity to explore the University of Eastern Finland as well as to learn about the resources and benefits for the staff at the UEF.
 The Orientation program is a helpful way to start employment on the right informational track.

 The form of employment of the entire university staff is a contractual employment relationship.
 When a new employee joins the university, a contract of employment is made for the new employee.
-The making of the contract of employment is subject to, e.g., the following documents: Rector's general instructions relating to the hiring of new employees and Rector's decision to delegate the authority to hire new employees to the University of Eastern Finland.
+Employment contracts must always be made in writing.

 Working hours for teaching and research staff

-The university's teaching and research staff follows the total working time system, which involves 1,600 hours per academic year.
-Members of the teaching staff make an annual work plan covering their 1,624 hours in cooperation with their supervisor.
+The university’s teaching and research staff follow the total working time system, which includes 1,612 hours per academic year.
+Each member of the teaching staff prepares an annual work plan in collaboration with their supervisor.
+The plan serves as an agreement outlining the duties to be completed within the 1,612-hour working time.
 Read more about the working hours at UEF.

-The university's administrative and auxiliary staff (often referred to as "the other staff") follow regular working hours, which shall in average not be more than 7 hours and 15 minutes per day and 36 hours and 15 minutes per week.
+The university's administrative and auxiliary staff (also referred as expert and support staff") follow regular working hours of 7 hours and 15 minutes per day and 36 hours and 15 minutes per week.
 The university has a flexible working hours system and members of the administrative and auxiliary staff use a time card for the monitoring of their working hours.
 Read more about the working hours at UEF.

 The salary of an employee is composed of a job requirement component and a personal performance component.